 Estate Planning & Administration

-Wills & Interstate Statues
+Wills & Interstate Statutes

 A will is a written document that designates how the person desires his or her property to be distributed upon their death.
-A Will does not become effective until the persons death.
+A will does not become effective until the person's death.

 Insurance Contract & Pay-on-death Clauses

 The final type of estate plan involves assets such as life insurance, retirement plans, and pay-on-death clauses.
 The pay-on-death clauses of these documents constitute their own separate estate plans.

 It is important to realize that often times the pay-on-death clause may provide one thing, which is contrary to a person's will or trust.
 In such an event, usually the pay-on-death clause prevails.

 Probate is the process of administering the estate of a decedent who died having a will or no other estate planning documents.
 Probate involves filing the appropriate documentation with the probate court, requesting the will be admitted to probate, and appointing a personal representative to administer the decedent's estate.

 As discussed above, if a decedent has a fully funded trust, meaning title to all titled assets are titled in the trust, probate can generally be avoided.
 The main distinction between probate and trust administration is that trust administration is private and does not involve the judicial system.

 Usually, pay-on-death clauses only address certain assets of a decedent, such as insurance policies, retirement planning, and investment accounts.
 With that said, it is a simple process that normally involves providing the institution with a copy of the decedent's death certificate.
 Please note, however, that a person has assets other than those that can be administered through a pay-on-death clause.
 Therefore, usually there will also need to be a will or trust.